211tbc/synthesis/docs/synthesis_install_read_me.txt

 -choose the 'mako' template engine, and say 'True' to sqlalchemy as well.

 -go into this new project folder
-~/synthesis$ cd synthesis/synthesis
+~/myrestservice$ cd synthesis/synthesis

 -grab the synthesis project sources:
-#note these wget options aren't working correctly as many of the files in the subdirectories are not obtained, also all the index.html files are annoying
+#note these wget options aren't working correctly as many of the files in the subdirectories are not obtained, also all the index.html files are annoying, I think wget -m might work
+#maybe use rsync -avz --delete to copy the files if you also can't get wget to behave.
+I use rsync -avz --delete -e'ssh -p 1234' source dest
-~/synthesis/synthesis/synthesis$ wget -r --no-parent --no-host-directories --cut-dirs=4 http://xsd.alexandriaconsulting.com/repos/trunk/synthesis/src/
+~/myrestservice/synthesis/synthesis$ wget -r --no-parent --no-host-directories --cut-dirs=4 http://xsd.alexandriaconsulting.com/repos/trunk/synthesis/src/
--if you want to develop, tell buildout.cfg about your development egg, by uncommenting:
+-if you want to develop, tell buildout.cfg about your development egg, by uncommenting two lines:

 [buildout]
 ...